 I left the practice to take on the new role of motherhood!
 In February 2013, my husband Jose and I welcomed our baby girl, Priya.
 It has been the single most amazing, challenging and rewarding “job” in our 10-year marriage.
 Our wonderful experience with Dar a Luz helped in my decision to work here with the community in supporting families through all the various journeys parenthood takes us on.
 It is my commitment to you to help you through your personal journey with great compassion and care.

 I was born and raised in Albuquerque.
-After high school I needed an adventure and headed to the beaches of California.
-In 2002 I graduated from UC Berkeley with a BA in Psychology.
-I gave birth to my first daughter in 2007 and we welcomed our second daughter 18 months later in 2009.
+After high school I needed an adventure, and headed to the beaches of California, and I graduated from UC Berkeley with a B.A. in Psychology.
+I gave birth to my first daughter in 2007, and we welcomed our second daughter 18 months later in 2009.
 Having two young children so close together taught me that I had to lean on family, friends and my community.
-Later, that same year my husband's job took our family to Hyderabad, India, for 2.5 years.
+Later that same year, my husband's job took our family to Hyderabad, India, for 2.5 years.

 In India, I had the fortune of volunteering with a midwife in the Healthy Mother Wellness and Care Birth Center.
-She taught me so much about the midwifery model and that birth is normal and natural.
+She taught me so much about the midwifery model.
+She also taught me that birth is normal and natural!
 Her passion was contagious, and I knew I had found my calling.
-Working with her, I became a Lamaze Certified Childbirth Educator and began teaching breastfeeding classes and facilitating groups.
-When we returned from India in 2012 I was expecting my third child and felt so fortunate to find Abigail and Melanie at Dar a Luz to care for my pregnancy.
-Our third daughter Asha, was born in September 2012.
+Working with her, I became a Lamaze Certified Childbirth Educator, and I began teaching breastfeeding classes and facilitating groups.
+When we returned from India in 2012, I was expecting my third child and felt so fortunate to find Abigail and Melanie at Dar a Luz to care for my pregnancy.
+Our third daughter Asha, was born that September.

-I had the opportunity to receive additional training as a breastfeeding peer counselor through Breastfeeding USA, and am on the pathway towards becoming an International Board Certified Lactation Consultant.
-My role is to help women achieve their personal breastfeeding goals and support them in their transition to motherhood.
-I am honored to have the opportunity to be with women during this important time, it takes a village to raise a child, and I love seeing women become confident, empowered mothers.
+In 2016, I became a Board-Certified Lactation Consultant.
+I enjoy helping women achieve their personal breastfeeding goals, and I am honored to have the opportunity to be with women in their individual transition to motherhood.
+It takes a village to raise a child, and I love seeing women become confident and empowered mothers.

 Meet our Board of Directors: